docker/docs/deploy/access-control/grant-permissions.md

     organization or a team.
 5. Select a user, team, or organization and click **Create**.

 By default, all new users are placed in the `docker-datacenter` organization.
 If you want to apply a grant to all UCP users, create a grant with the `docker-datacenter` org as a subject.

 ## Where to go next

 - [Isolate volumes between two different teams](isolate-volumes-between-teams.md)

 {% endif %}
-{% endif %}